CodeKingdomsTeam/rodash/README.md

 ![logo](docs/logo.png)

-Rodash is a collection of functions designed to aid everyday game programming in Roblox.
+Rodash is a collection of core functions expanding the capability of Lua in Roblox.

 # [Getting Started](https://codekingdomsteam.github.io/rodash/)